Markov Chain Decomposition Based On Total Expectation Theorem: Termination

 \section{Termination}

-If we arbitrarily decompose a MC into subchains, each subchain independently analyzed is likely to have a different stationary distribution from its portion of the stationary distribution of the full MC: Proposition \ref{conservation of distribution} may not hold.
+If we arbitrarily decompose an MC into subchains, each subchain independently analyzed is likely to have a different stationary distribution from its portion of the stationary distribution of the full MC: Proposition \ref{conservation of distribution} may not hold.
 This is because a subchain extracted from the full MC loses transitions between states in the subchain and states outside of the subchain.
 Such a loss can affect the distribution of a decomposed subchain; specifically, it could violate the conservation of distribution property.
 Therefore, in order to conserve the stationary distribution of a decomposed subchain, we must alter transitions at states that lose transitions.
 We call our alteration procedure \emph{termination}.
+Countless such termination schemes exist, including the scheme obtained based on return probabilities by censoring (see the discussion in \S\ref{sec:decomposition}).
 The simplest example of termination is \emph{truncation}, in which no alteration needs to be made for states that lose transitions.
 Truncation does not always conserve the stationary distribution of a decomposed subchain, unless the MC has a special structure (e.g., quasi-reversibility).
 In contrast, termination, if appropriately chosen, can \emph{always} conserve a stationary distribution.
-Note that, for obvious reason, we require termination to conserve ergodicity of a subchain as well (i.e., a terminated subchain should have a single communicating class).

-In this section, we demonstrate one procedure to obtain a termination scheme that satisfies both conservation of distribution and ergodicity.
-(There always exist infinitely many possible termination schemes.
-But it is not necessary to find all such schemes; to make the total expectation theorem work, we need only one termination scheme.)
+In this section we demonstrate a procedure to obtain one of many possible termination schemes that satisfies both conservation of distribution and ergodicity.